Chocolate Layer Cake with Buttercream

 - Add flour blend, sugar, cocoa powder, baking powder, baking soda, xanthan gum and salt to the bowl of a stand mixer fitted with paddle attachment.
 Mix on low speed to thoroughly combine.

-- In a medium bowl, lightly whisk eggs, milk beverage, coconut oil and vanilla, just to combine.
+- In a medium bowl, lightly whisk eggs (or replacer), milk beverage, coconut oil and vanilla, just to combine.
 Add to flour mixture and mix on low 30 seconds.
 Scrape down bowl, and then mix on medium-low 1 minute.
 Add coffee and mix on low 30 seconds, just to combine, and then on medium-low 30 seconds more, until well-combined and smooth.

 - Pour batter into prepared cake pans.
 Bake in oven center 30-35 minutes, or until a toothpick inserted in the cake center tests clean.
 Cool on wire racks 10 minutes, and then invert cakes onto racks to cool completely.